The MacRobertson Trophy Air Race

 The 1934 air race from London to Melbourne was sponsored by Melbourne businessman and philanthropist Sir Macpherson Robertson, founder of the MacRobertson Confectionery Company.
 The race was initiated as part of the Melbourne and Victorian Centenary celebrations.

-The MacRobertson company operated in Melbourne from 1880, and became the largest confectionery maker in the Commonwealth, with famous brands such as Freddo, Old Gold, Snack and Cherry Ripe.
+The MacRobertson company operated in Melbourne from 1880, and became the largest confectionery maker in the Commonwealth, with famous brands such as Freddo Frog, Old Gold, Snack and Cherry Ripe.
 Cadbury acquired MacRobertsons in 1967.

-An exquisite gold trophy, cash prizes of £15,000 (approximately $15 million dollars in todays currency), and gold medals for all crews and passengers who reached Melbourne were provided by Robertson.
+Robertson provided an exquisite gold trophy, generous cash prizes, and gold medals for all crews and passengers who reached Melbourne.
 He also wanted safety to be a priority of the event.

 1934 London Melbourne MacRobertson Air Race Poster